BOJ to offer interest-free loans under new climate facility

-TOKYO -- The Bank of Japan on Friday outlined a new loan facility to banks lending to projects or companies tackling climate change, as the country tries to speed up its clean energy shift and steps up efforts to reduce emissions.
+TOKYO -- The Bank of Japan on Friday outlined a new loan facility to banks lending to projects or companies tackling climate change, as the country tries to speed up its shift to clean energy and hasten efforts to reduce emissions.

+The new climate lending facility will allow the central bank to lend to commercial banks at zero interest rates for up to one year.
+The loans will be renewable under the facility, which is scheduled to last through fiscal 2030.

+As an incentive, the BOJ will ease the negative interest rates charged to banks on funds that the central bank holds.

 The move came after the central bank said on June 18 that it would introduce the new facility this year.
 Specific details will be hammered out by autumn and the program will begin by the end of the year.